kloverde/jquery-RestrictedTextField/README.md

   * [Gradle](http://gradle.org)
   * [Java SDK](http://www.oracle.com/technetwork/java/javase/index.html) version 7 or later
   * [BuildScripts](https://github.com/kloverde/BuildScripts)
 2. If you are using IE or Chrome, download the appropriate browser driver for your system at [seleniumhq.org](http://seleniumhq.org).
-Once you've downloaded the drivers, update the `ieDriverPath` and `chromeDriverPath` properties in `gradle.properties` with the paths.
+Once you've downloaded the drivers, update the `ieDriverPath` and `chromeDriverPath` properties in `SeleniumTester/gradle.properties` with the paths.
-3. Update the `browsers` property in `gradle.properties` to reflect which browsers you will be testing with
+3. Update the `browsers` property in `SeleniumTester/gradle.properties` to reflect which browsers you will be testing with
-4. Now, from a command prompt:
-  1.  `cd` into the `jquery-RestrictedTextField/SeleniumTester` directory
-  2. Modify the `buildScriptsDir` property in `gradle.properties` to reflect the location of BuildScripts on your filesystem
+4. Modify the `buildScriptsDir` property in `SeleniumTester/gradle.properties` to reflect the location of BuildScripts on your filesystem
+5. Now, from a command prompt:
-  3.  `cd` to the `jquery-RestrictedTextField` directory
+  1.  `cd` to the project root (`jquery-RestrictedTextField`)
-  4. Type `npm install`
+  2. Type `npm install`
-  5. Type `grunt test`
+  3. Type `grunt test`

-If you're using Windows and if you haven't used Selenium before, Windows Firewall will pop up an alert and ask for permission to listen for connections.
+If you're using Windows and if you haven't used Selenium before, Windows Firewall will pop up an alert asking whether to allow the driver to listen for connections.
 You need to grant this permission.
 During this time, one or more of the unit tests may fail.
 If this happens, re-run the tests after the permission has been granted.

 ## Thanks